Code-Institute-Submissions/MoMo-says-project2/README.md

 - There is a color difference between the MoMo icon and the background color when displayed with the galaxy theme.
 This is a minor issue and does not affect the game.
 Therefore it is left in it's current state.

-- When tested in chrome there was a message in the console that stated:
+- When the webpage was tested with chrome and microsoft edge there was a message in the console that stated:
 "style.css:1 GET https://quelleqim.github.io/MoMo-says-project2/assets/css/assets/background-images/summer.jpg 404"
 and a red cross.
 The message states that the image summer.jpg cannot be found, but when looking on the viewport it showes the summer image